Newsletter for alumni of The Abbey School, Mt. St.

 Just a note:

-He is the first of this Generation to die, being outlived by Albert (99 this year) who is the father of Michael & Roger and also went to Mount.
+this year) who is the father of Michael & Roger and also went to Mount.

 The original 5 Farah brothers settled in Trinidad from England